The project #

 The government uses this supplier information to identify premises within an area requiring intervention.
 It conducts a transparent, fair, and robust procurement process to identify a broadband supplier that it will subsidise through a local or regional contract to build or extend its broadband network to the premises that would not otherwise be reached by suppliers’ commercial plans.

-• The government’s website contains a link to the Project Gigabit procurement pipeline which highlights the areas set to benefit from live Project Gigabit contracts.
+The government’s website contains a link to Project Gigabit which highlights the areas set to benefit from live Project Gigabit contracts.
 It also shows areas that are subject to live and upcoming procurements and identified as needing government funding support.

 Project Gigabit aims to ensure as close to 100% of premises in the UK as possible have access to 1Gbps-capable connections by 2030 (that's circa 1000Mbps download).
 Full fibre technology, also known as Fibre-to-the-Premises (FTTP), is one of the most widespread ways of delivering this.

-• The UK government is investing £5 billion to level up hard-to-reach premises and deliver next generation connectivity, making sure that people have the same access to fast and reliable connectivity wherever they live, work and study.
+The UK government is investing to improve broadband connectivity for hard-to-reach premises, making sure that people have access to fast and reliable connectivity wherever they live, work and study.

 This is exactly what CityFibre has championed since we began building full fibre infrastructure in 2011.